walles/riff/README.md

 ## Before releasing the Rust version as the official one

+- Set up CI
+- Figure out cross compiling to Linux and macOS ARM (look into `cross` which uses Docker for cross compiling)
+- Document release instructions
 - On exceptions, print the riff.rb @state
 - On exceptions, print the line riff.rb was processing
 - On exceptions, print a link to the issue tracker